-Feral cat predation is a major threat to the Island's valuable and endemic fauna, with up to 50 native animal species at risk including the:
+Feral cat predation is a major threat to the Island's valuable and endemic native animals, many of which are threatened on mainland Australia, including the:

-Feral cats also spread livestock diseases (sarcocystis and toxoplasmosis) that have a huge impact on primary production and profitability, causing substantial economic cost to the Kangaroo Island sheep industry (approximately $2 million annually).
+Feral cats also spread livestock diseases (Sarcocystis and Toxoplasmosis) that have a huge impact on primary production and profitability, causing substantial economic cost to the Kangaroo Island sheep industry.

 What makes this so exciting?

-Should the eradication program succeed, the Island would become the largest inhabited island to be free of feral cats - with all the benefits to the island's ecosystems and economy that it brings.
+Should the eradication program succeed, Kangaroo Island will become the largest inhabited island to be free of feral cats — generating enormous benefits to the island's ecosystems and economy.

 - border security (being an island)